 Supreme Court of the State of Hawaii

 The Supreme Court of the State of Hawai`i is the State’s court of last resort.
-The Supreme Court hears appeals that are properly brought before the court upon applications for writs of certiorari to the Intermediate Court of Appeals and applications for transfer from the Intermediate Court of Appeals.
+The Supreme Court hears appeals that are properly brought before the court upon applications for writs of certiorari to the Intermediate Court of Appeals, designated direct appeals from agency decisions, and applications for transfer from the Intermediate Court of Appeals.

 The Supreme Court also

 - hears reserved questions of law from the circuit courts, the land court, and the tax appeal court;